-In addition, Mr. Marra has significant experience in pharmaceutical antitrust matters, representing clients in litigation and government investigations involving Hatch-Waxman patent settlements and lifecycle management practices.
-Before joining the firm, Mr. Marra also served as a Legal Fellow on the Senate Judiciary Committee, Antitrust Subcommittee.
+In addition, Bryan has significant experience in pharmaceutical antitrust matters, representing clients in litigation and government investigations involving Hatch-Waxman patent settlements and lifecycle management practices.
+Before joining the firm, Bryan also served as a Legal Fellow on the Senate Judiciary Committee, Antitrust Subcommittee.

 - AT&T Inc. in its successful $85.4 billion stock-and-cash acquisition of Time Warner Inc. After a Second Request and the first vertical merger trial/appeal in decades, the transaction was approved with no finding of liability.